Difference between revisions of "Perlagia Mutyavaviri" - Pindula

 Career

-She sought out the recently deceased Fanizani Akuda, who provided her with tools and rough stones and became her first teacher.
+She sought out the late Fanizani Akuda, who provided her with tools and rough stones and became her first teacher.
 She later worked for Sylvester Mubayi.
 After only six months, she was able to sell one of her first works to a collector.

 This early success fueled Perlagia's ambition.
 She tried to develop further and started working with George Mubayi, who encouraged her to work with harder rocks.
 Perlagia experimented with stones, shapes and styles and developed her own style, with which she won the first prize of the KD Sculpture Prize for young sculptors in 2002.